Is Medical Marijuana Allowed in Drug-Free Zones?

 On the federal level, cannabis remains an illegal substance — regardless of whether or not it’s used for medicinal purposes.
 You may be asking yourself, “How is this possible, especially in states where medical cannabis is legal?”

-Although you may have lawful access to medical marijuana in your state, a state’s medical cannabis program is technically a violation of the federal law.
-This means that even when you receive a diagnosis from a licensed physician, sign up for a medical ID card and register as a medical marijuana patient with your state, you still put yourself at risk of violating the overarching laws in place for the country.
+On the federal level, cannabis remains an illegal substance, regardless of whether it’s used for medicinal purposes.
+Although you may have lawful access to medical marijuana in your state, a state’s medical cannabis program is technically a violation of federal law.
+This means that even when you receive a diagnosis from a licensed physician, sign up for a medical ID card and register as a medical marijuana patient with your state, you still put yourself at risk of violating federal law.

 While your state may implement wide-ranging laws meant to offer you greater protection as a medical marijuana patient, it’s vital to know where you should use cannabis — and in which locations you shouldn’t — to avoid experiencing any sort of repercussion or hassle.